This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

-A medical malpractice lawsuit can be filed if you believe that a doctor or other medical professional failed to provide you or your child with the appropriate and adequate care expected in such a situation and if that failure led to your child’s disabilities.
+A medical malpractice lawsuit can be filed if you believe that a doctor or other medical professional failed to provide you or your child with the appropriate and adequate care expected, leading to injuries.
 This is one of the most common types of cerebral palsy lawsuits.

 Discrimination and Disability Rights Cases